CiscoDevNet/roomdevices-macros-samples/AppleTV Control/README.md

-# Cisco CE Video Endpoints Macros - Apple TV Controls
+# Apple TV Controls
-This macro and corresponding In-Room Control sample demonstrates how to create an in-room control application that allows the user to control an Apple TV directly via HDMI using CEC using the Touch 10.
+Add an Apple TV remote control to the touch 10.
+All communication is done directly via HDMI-CEC.
+No control system needed.

 ---
 Snapshot of Touch 10 Home Screen Panel with Apple TV Control: